orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 It can be downloaded from `OTB's download page
 <https://www.orfeo-toolbox.org/download>`__.

-This package is a self-extractable archive.
-You may uncompress it with a double-click on the file, or from the command line as follows:
+This package is a self-extractable tar.gz archive.
+You may uncompress the files with a right-click => Extract to => create OTB-|release| folder and click OK, or from the command line as follows:

 .. parsed-literal::

-   chmod +x OTB-|release|-Linux64.run
-   ./OTB-|release|-Linux64.run

-The self-extractable archive only needs common tools found on most Linux distributions ("sed", "grep", "find", "cat", "printf", "ln", ...).
-However, be aware that it requires tools such as "which" and "file" (they are not always present, for instance when building a container).
+   mkdir OTB-|release|
+   for f in *.tar.gz; do tar xvf "$f" -C OTB-|release|; done

-Please note that the resulting installation is not meant to be moved, you should uncompress the archive in its final location.
+Please note that the resulting installation can be moved elsewhere on the disk.
+Just move the OTB-|release|
+elsewhere and source the otbenv.profile.
 Once the archive is extracted, the directory structure consists of:

 -  ``otbenv.profile``: A script to initialize the environment for OTB executables

+- ``recompile_bindings.sh`` : A script to recompile the python bindings with your system's Python

 -  ``bin``: A folder containing application launcher (otbcli.sh)